lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

-Styles for pair, bond forces that evaluate the potential function from a string using the `Lepton mathematical expression parser
+Styles for pair, bond, and angle forces that evaluate the potential function from a string using the `Lepton mathematical expression parser
 <https://simtk.org/projects/lepton>`_.
 Lepton is a C++ library that is
 bundled with `OpenMM <https://openmm.org/>`_ and can be used for parsing, evaluating, differentiating, and analyzing mathematical expressions.
 This is a more lightweight and efficient alternative for evaluating custom potential function to an embedded Python interpreter as used in the :ref:`PYTHON package <PKG-PYTHON>`.
+On the other hand, since the potentials are evaluated form analytical expressions, they are more precise than what can be done with :ref:`tabulated potentials
-On the other hand, since the potentials are evaluated form analytical expressions, they are more precise than what can be done with :ref:`tabulated potentials <tabulate>`.
+<tabulate>`.

 **Authors:** Axel Kohlmeyer (Temple U).
 Lepton itself is developed by Peter Eastman at Stanford University.